frapontillo/bd2-project-uniba/README.md

 The project is divided into several folders:

-- `web`, containing the Web application.
 - `db`, containing scripts and files for creating and managing the database.
+- `doc`, containing the whole documentation and a bunch of other stuff.
-- `dw`, containing the scripts for the data warehouse.
+- `dw`, containing the script for the data warehouse, the Mondrian schema and some pages for jPivot.
 - `rest`, containing the RESTful Web Service that implements the business logic.
 - `rest-gen`, containing the generation code for the database classes.
-- `doc`, containing the whole documentation and a bunch of other stuff.
-- `tomcat-conf` contains a configuration example for the Tomcat server.
+- `tomcat-conf` contains a configuration example for the Tomcat server, referencing two databases (one for the Web app, one for the Mondrian analysis).
+- `web`, containing the Web application.

 ## TODO

-- Make the DW.
 - Update the documentation with info about the Web application.
+- Write a compile/install tutorial.

 ## RESTful Web Service